![]() |

 The role of customs officers and of immigration

-officers is now performed by Border Force Officers.
+officers is performed by the Australian Border Force Officers

 Border Force officers manage the security and integrity of Australia's